publications & talks

 Experimental studies associate changing microbiomes with various healthy and diseased human phenotypes.
 Microbiomes are now integrated into the One Health concept, which considers the interconnections of animals, plants, humans and their shared environment to achieve better health outcomes (Berg et al., 2020).
 Clear explanations are rendered difficult by such complex and multilevel systems, initiating philosophical discussions about explanations, especially causal explanations.
 Indeed, Lynch and colleagues use a key explanatory standard inherited from 1880s microbiology, the Koch postulates, and a standard to establish causation in experimental science, the interventionist account, to assess the strength of causal claims about the microbiomes (Lynch et al., 2019).
 This approach is legitimate but overlooks part of microbiology’s history leading to an incomplete analysis of the assumptions used in this discipline.
 I propose here an alternative account of explanation in human gut microbiome research that considers this multipath history by recognizing the existence of an important alternative: the mechanistic account of explanation.
 First, I show that microbiology is not only a medical discipline.
 Parallel to the studies of the pathologist Koch, microbial ecology founders, Sergei Winogradsky and Martinus Beijerinck, studied microorganisms to learn about their role and behavior in their environment.
 Contemporary research in human gut microbiomes is considered part of both disciplines (Berg et al., 2020).
 Second, I argue that explanation in microbial ecology adopts a mechanistic-like strategy, which is not based on Koch’s postulates, but where the activity of the microbial community is explained by the interactions of the components of that community.
 For example, Winogradsky described how two groups of microorganisms interact with available resources and other microorganisms to explain the natural phenomenon of nitrification in the soil (transformation of ammonium to nitrate) (Winogradsky, 1949, 269).
 Finally, I develop a more comprehensive and encompassing account of explanation in human gut microbiome research.
 I propose to apply Craver’s mechanistic account to this discipline as he aims to understand constitutive explanation or “how the behavior of a whole is explained in terms of the behavior of its parts” (Craver, 2007, 160).
 The advantage of this account is that it can bind both explanatory traditions of microbiology by integrating the interventionist account in the selection of relevant causes.
 I argue that such an account is needed to accommodate contemporary appeal to a more holistic view (Berg et al., 2020), such as the One Health concept.

-- How does the history of microbiology call for a more integrative view of explanation in human gut microbiome research?A. PotironIntegrated History and Philosophy of Science - &HPS9, Mar 2023University of South Carolina, Columbia, US
+- How does the history of microbiology call for a more integrative view of explanation in human gut microbiome research?A. PotironIntegrated History and Philosophy of Science - &HPS9, Mar 2023University of South Carolina, Columbia, USA

 Human gut microbiome research is a growing field in microbiology and in philosophy.
 Experimental studies have associated microbiomes with various healthy and diseased human phenotypes, but use various definitions of “microbiome”.
 A collective recently attempted to define the microbiome as the microbiota – the microorganisms – and their “theatre of activity”, all their activities and metabolites (Berg et al., 2020).
 Clear explanations are rendered difficult by such complex and multilevel systems.
 Scientific claims about causal microbiomes have initiated philosophical discussions about explanations and in particular causal explanations in this domain.
 So far, the main study assessing this issue is the one developed by Lynch and colleagues (Lynch et al., 2019).
 They use a key explanatory standard inherited from 1880s microbiology, the Koch’s postulates, and a standard to establish causation in experimental science, the interventionist account to assess the strength of causal claims about the microbiomes.
 They conclude that few, if any, of these claims are causal.
 Following these discussions, this work analyzes the history of microbiology to suggest an account of scientific explanation in the context of human gut microbiome research.
 I build my argument on the realization that there is not a single understanding of explanation in microbiology.
 Focusing on Koch’s postulates and interventionism is legitimate but overlooks the existence of an important alternative: the mechanistic account of explanation.
 First, I retain the appeal to history of microbiology used by Lynch et al. to analyze what is an explanation in microbiology, but show that microbiology is not only a medical discipline.
 Indeed, the first microscopic observations and descriptions of microorganisms were done in an ecological mindset where the aim was to describe how these ‘animalcules’ live in their surrounding environments (Kolter, 2021).
 More significantly, parallel to Robert Koch’s development of his postulates (first enunciation in 1878, revisions in 1882), other microbiologists such as Sergei Winogradsky and Martinus Beijerinck studied microorganisms with the aim of knowing their role and behavior in their environment (Caumette et al., 2015).
 Both scientists are considered today as the founders of microbial ecology.
 Communications between these two sub-disciplines were not very intense (Kolter, 2021) but contemporary research in human gut microbiomes is considered as part of both disciplines (Berg et al., 2020; Caumette et al., 2015; Kolter, 2021).
 Therefore, second, I analyze how microorganisms alone or in community explain phenomena in microbial ecology.
 I take this analysis to be complementary to the analysis of explanation in medical microbiology.
 I claim that explanation in microbial ecology is not based on Koch’s postulates.
 First, microorganisms are not viewed only as pathogens.
 On the contrary, they are viewed as a part of the process of life: integrated in their environment and interacting with it.
 The notion of interaction is crucial in the understanding of (microbial) ecology.
 Second, ecological approaches look for biochemical pathways or mechanisms that explain some outcomes of environments colonized by microorganisms.
 For example, Winogradsky worked on the transformation of mineral compounds.
 In 1889, he discovered that two groups of microorganisms are involved in the nitrification cycle in the soil (transformation of ammonium to nitrate) and was interested in the discovery of chemical mechanisms of life process (Caumette et al., 2015,15-16).
 This call for a more mechanistic view of explanation in microbiology, where the activity of the microbial community is explained by the interactions of the components of that community.
 More contemporarily, Berg et al. (2020) advocate a holistic view of the human microbiome, not as separate from the host but as a whole with the host.
 Therefore, in a third claim, I argue that we need a more comprehensive and encompassing account of explanation in this discipline that considers this multipath history.
 It was also suggested by some replies to Lynch et al. (Klassen, 2020; Schneider, 2020).
 Here I do not offer such a detailed account but I suggest the possibility of using the mechanistic account developed by Craver (2007).
 Craver’s aim is the understanding of constitutive explanation or “how the behavior of a whole is explained in terms of the behavior of its parts” (Craver, 2007, 160).
 The advantage of this mechanistic account is that it can bind both explanatory traditions of microbiology by integrating the interventionist account in the selection of relevant causes.
 Such account has a normative target of distinguishing good from bad explanation in human gut microbiome research that can help scientists to make their claims clearer.
 Moreover, to overlook part of a discipline’s history when analyzing the assumptions used in this discipline is, philosophically speaking, problematic.
 A first step would be to apply Craver’s mechanistic account to human gut microbiome research.
 This would require secondly, to develop it forward by deepening our understanding of interlevel relationships and the difference between causal and constitutive explanations.